railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	#.
 Start the upgrade to install both modules.

-When you return to the main menu you'll find the new customer relationship management menu  *CRM & SRM* .
-You'll also see all the accounting functions that are now available in the  *Financial Management* menu.
+When you return to the main menu you'll find the new customer relationship management menu :menuselection:`CRM & SRM`.
+You'll also see all the accounting functions that are now available in the :menuselection:`Financial Management` menu.

 There is no particular relationship between the modules installed and the menus added.
 Most of the core modules add complete menus but some also add submenus to menus already in the system.
 Other modules add menus and submenus as they need.
 Modules can also add additional fields to existing forms, or simply additional demonstration data or some settings specific to a given requirement.